jenschlot/IBM-Bluemix-DevOps-Documentation/docs/reference/deploy/index.md

 Manifest files, which are named `manifest.yml` in a project's root directory, control how your project is deployed to Bluemix.
 For information about creating manifest files for a project, [see the Cloud Foundry manifest documentation][2].
 Bluemix is based on Cloud Foundry.

 To integrate with Bluemix, a project must have a manifest file in its root directory.
 However, you are not required to deploy based on the information in the file.
 Everything in a manifest file can also be specified by using `cf push` command arguments.
 To learn about the arguments, [see the Cloud Foundry Push documentation][3].
-To use the arguments, while you are in Advanced deployment mode, modify the **Script** field in a deployer stage's configuration menu.
+To use the arguments, modify the **Script** field in a deployer stage's configuration menu.

 One case where the `cf push` command arguments are helpful is in a project that uses multiple deployment stages.
 If all of the stages try to use the same route, as specified in the project manifest, a conflict occurs.
 To avoid conflicts, you can use `cf push` followed by the host name argument `-n` and a route name to specify a route.
 By modifying the deployment script for individual stages, you can avoid conflicts without using the manifest file.